 3. Tile & Slate Repair

 If your roof has missing slates or damaged tiles, it's of the utmost importance that you get it repaired right away.
 It's only a matter of time before a roof with damaged or missing roof tiles begins to leak.
 You would be amazed at how much damage a cracked or missing roof tile can cause.
 Rainwater will find its way into your attic and cause damp, wood rot and structural damage to your roof.
-If you are not confident enough to repair your roof, you must hire a professional roofer.
+If you are not confident enough to repair your roof, I recommend you visit this website.

 4. Gutter repairs